 - Another major design that runs small/narrow.
 When someone with neither narrow nor wide feet tries both the ‘Regular’ and ‘Wide’ and finds out that the latter is much more comfortable whereas the former is narrow and compresses the foot too much, we can only advise you to try on different sizes if possible to make sure that you get the right fit for your feet.

-- The outsole is aggressive but not very hard-wearing primarily because of the lugs – they wear quickly (see more in the Support, stability, and traction section).
+- The outsole is aggressive and works great on various surfaces but is not very hard-wearing, primarily due to the lugs wearing down quickly (see more in the Support, stability, and traction section).

 - Definitely work best for dry weather conditions.
 While they can be used for both dry and wet conditions, we recommend you do this only in the summer when they will get dry relatively fast.

-- Great for technical terrain but they are not that good for steep terrain full of fallen tree leaves.
+- Great for technical terrain, including wet rocks, but not as suitable for steep terrain covered in fallen leaves.

-In the last a few months, the La Sportiva Ultra Raptor II proved to be reliable and comfortable shoes that could tackle many different surfaces.
-We find them to be a great option suitable for 3-season conditions and off-road use on most types of terrain.
+Over the past year (we got them in early fall 2022), the La Sportiva Ultra Raptor II proved to be reliable and comfortable shoes capable of handling various surfaces.
+We believe they are an excellent choice for 3-season conditions and off-road use on a wide range of terrains.